 May Improve Heart Health

 Cranberry juice, abundant in polyphenols, has shown potential in promoting heart health.
-A 2016 study in AgResearch Magazine revealed that participants who drank two glasses of cranberry juice daily exhibited reduced triglycerides, diastolic blood pressure, glucose levels, and C-reactive protein, a cardiovascular disease risk marker.
+A 2016 study in AgResearch Magazine revealed that participants who drank two glasses of cranberry juice daily exhibited reduced triglycerides, diastolic blood pressure, and glucose levels.
 However, this study’s credibility has been questioned since it was sponsored by a prominent cranberry juice brand.
-[12]
+[11]

 Contrastingly, a 2011 study by Arpita Basu from Oklahoma State University found that while 2 cups of low-calorie cranberry juice did decrease free radical activity, it didn’t significantly impact blood pressure, glucose, or C-reactive protein levels.
 [12]